Update the SSL negotiation configuration of your Classic Load Balancer - Elastic Load Balancing

 Elastic Load Balancing provides security policies that have predefined SSL negotiation configurations to use to negotiate SSL connections between clients and your load balancer.
 If you are using the HTTPS/SSL protocol for your listener, you can use one of the predefined security policies, or use your own custom security policy.

 For more information about the security policies, see SSL negotiation configurations for Classic Load Balancers.
-For information about the configurations of the security policies provided by Elastic Load Balancing, see Predefined SSL security policies.
+For information about the configurations of the security policies provided by Elastic Load Balancing, see Predefined SSL security policies for Classic Load Balancers.

 If you create an HTTPS/SSL listener without associating a security policy, Elastic Load Balancing associates the default predefined security policy, ELBSecurityPolicy-2016-08, with your load balancer.

-If you have an existing load balancer with an SSL negotiation configuration that does not use the latest protocols and ciphers, we recommend that you update your load balancer to use ELBSecurityPolicy-2016-08.
 If you prefer, you can create a custom configuration.
-We strongly recommend that you test the new security policies before you upgrade your load balancer configuration.
+We strongly recommend that you test your security policy before you upgrade your load balancer configuration.

 The following examples show you how to update the SSL negotiation configuration for an HTTPS/SSL listener.
 Note that the change does not affect requests that were received by a load balancer node and are pending routing to a healthy instance, but the updated configuration will be used with new requests that are received.